 Myth: You should eat less to increase your metabolism and lose weight.

 Eating less is not always the answer to weight loss and kicking your metabolism into full gear, says Daniels.
 "Eating too little food throughout the day can actually have the opposite effect.
 Your body will try to store calories instead of burning them by going into starvation mode.
 Think about the quality of the foods that you are eating, and include protein, produce, and fiber regularly in your diet."

 This is also not true.
-"Sure you may have an initial loss, but you body will enter a state of famine and in the end will slow the metabolism in order to not burn through the stores it has," explains Shapiro.
-"This has the reverse effect and in the end will cause weight gain and a slower metabolism."
+"Sure, you may have an initial loss, but your body will enter a state of famine and, in the end, will slow the metabolism in order to not burn through the stores it has," explains Shapiro.
+"This has the reverse effect and, in the end, will cause weight gain and a slower metabolism."

-"While muscle is more metabolically active than fat, it takes months of dedication in the gym, and in the kitchen, to gain significant lean muscle mass," explains Daniels.
-"Even if you're able to increase your lean muscle mass and/or reduce your body fat percentage, it won't drastically change your baseline metabolism.
-So, while I always recommend strength training as a part of a fitness routine, you might still want to rethink that late-night pizza slice."
+"While muscle is more metabolically active than fat, it takes months of dedication in the gym and the kitchen to gain significant lean muscle mass," explains Daniels.
+"Even if you're able to increase your lean muscle mass and reduce your body fat percentage, it won't drastically change your baseline metabolism.
+So while I always recommend strength training as a part of a fitness routine, you might still want to rethink that late-night pizza slice."